The tour of the island of Mahe, a missed opportunity not to miss anything of this unforgettable island on a full day tour.

 La Digue – if you are seeking pure tropical paradise with clear water, pristine beaches and pretty bays, then you will be close to heaven in La Digue.
 Inland are jungles and the neighboring islands of Felicite, Grande Soeur and Ile Cocos are only a short boat ride away.
 The island is incredibly laid back with only one surfaced road and almost no cars at all.
 If you seek total rest and relaxation then La Digue is for you.

-Outer Islands - Only two of the Outer Islands have accommodation; Alphonse and Desroches.
-Which have opportunities for sailing, fishing and diving.
+Outer Islands - Only two of the Outer Islands have accommodation; Alphonse and Desroches, which all have superb opportunities for sailing, fishing and diving.

 Weddings & Honeymoons – Seychelles is an ideal location for both your wedding and honeymoon as it provides a romantic atmosphere and stunning backdrop.
 Seek a specialist tour operator who can make all the local arrangements.